 N.B. that you should not use a buffer overflow vulnerability in your answer-you must use a format string vulnerability only.

-3. Formally Modeling SSL/TLS
+3. TAOS Applied to SSL/TLS and NFS

 In the assigned reading on TAOS, the authors describe how to use logical statements to model authentication in distributed systems formally.